What is Online Reputation Management for Jobseekers?

 If you didn’t already know, when you send a job application online, your resume and cover letter are not the only things subject to scrutiny.
 If those two items pass the bill, it is still likely that the job recruiter will Google search you before calling you for an interview.
 This is where online reputation management is essential for individuals, especially those who are looking to enter the workforce.

-Google search results can make or break your chances of getting selected for the job, so here are some aspects you should focus on:
+Google search results can make or break your chances of getting selected for the job.
+But with an effective online reputation management for jobseekers strategy, you can:

 Promote Your Positive Press